HarshTrivedi/llm_server/README.md

 # , and run
 beaker session describe
 # It'll show you the HOST and PORT the server is reachable on.
+# Go to that url and it should show you the hello message from the right model.
 ```

 ## 3. Use the Server